an-ku-sh/dlaunchpad/README.md

 By using TRST tokens, Dlaunchpad also provides a way for users to spend trust tokens on projects that they believe in, and get rewards, governance rights, and feedback from the community.
 This creates a sense of ownership and participation in the projects, which can lead to greater engagement and success.

 Overall, Dlaunchpad is a platform that solves the problem of funding and supporting innovative projects in the crypto space, while ensuring trust, transparency, and accessibility for all users.
 Join Dlaunchpad today and be part of the future of crypto!

-Source: Conversation with Bing, 11/29/2023
-(1) How to Fix Launchpad Problems on Your Mac - Lifewire. https://www.lifewire.com/fix-launchpad-problems-in-os-x-2259966.
-(2) How to reset Launchpad on your Mac | iMore. https://www.imore.com/how-reset-launchpad.
-(3) Launchpad stuck 'installing' - Apple Community. https://discussions.apple.com/thread/250765786.